Web Interface

 Uses modulation curves and the noise floor to dynamically compute an SNR value as a threshold.
 Used for SATCOM and microwave links.

-Received Signal Received Power (dBm)
+Reference Signal Received Power (dBm)

 RSRP considers bandwidth.
 This is widely used in cellular systems with variable bandwidth like 4G (LTE) and 5G-NR and is always a lower figure than the received power (dBm) for the same signal.